 For IMS, it is important to ensure an independent press and free access to information, as all citizens can get involved in the community and contribute to changing their living conditions.
 In the Middle East, there is a particular focus on spreading freedom of speech and press, as well as creating good and critical journalism through, for example, progressive online media, investigative journalism networks and documentary film productions.
 There is a special focus on ensuring women better access to the media industry and better conditions in the industry – all possible with the support of DAPP.

 Work by IMS in the Middle East and North Africa (MENA region)

-Local partners have received funding from DAPP through IMS to enable to support in-depth investigative journalism in local areas of the Middle East; journalism that brings focus on issues such as human smuggling, corruption and forgery of passports and identity papers.
-Over the years, journalistic investigations have led to new legislation at local and national levels, and brought politicians and businessmen to justice.
+- Local partners have received funding from DAPP through IMS to undertake in-depth investigative journalism in local areas of the Middle East.
+Notably, an Arabic-language documentary about arms smuggling in Yemen produced by Arab reporters for Investigative Journalism (ARIJ)was aired across the region by Deutsche Welle in December 2018, and was later translated into German, Spanish and English – a measure of its high quality content and relevance for a broader audience.
+ARIJ investigations focus on issues such as corruption and abuse of power.
+Over the years, journalistic investigations have led to new legislation at local and national levels and brought politicians and businessmen to justice.

-The three titles above are all films that won regional and international awards.
-They illustrate daily life and the impact of the bloody conflict on the civilian population.
-Documentary films from the region are scaling new heights, and are being backed by DAPP’s support and Danish expertise.
+- The Cave, Tiny Souls, We Could be Heroes and Khartoum Offside The four titles are all documentary films that won regional and international awards.
+They illustrate daily life, struggle and the impact of the conflict on the civilian population.
+Documentary films from the region are scaling new heights and are being backed by DAPP’s support and Danish expertise.